 - The homeschool average for the ACT was 22.5 in 2003, compared with the national average of 20.8.

 - SAT scores were similar with a homeschool average of 1092 in 2002, and a national average of 1020.

 - Homeschoolers tend to earn higher GPA’s in college than those who are not homeschooled.

 - Homeschoolers are also typically used to working independently rather than in a group setting.

 How Do Homeschoolers Do in College?

 One question that is often asked is how will a homeschooler do in college?
 I mean after all they were sheltered for the majority of their education, right?
-Do they thrive at college?
-What are the long term affects of homeschooling?
+Do they thrive in college?
+What is the long-term effects of homeschooling?

 - Do Homeschoolers go to college?
 Yes!
 Over 74% of homeschooled graduates have taken some form of college level courses.
 Compare that to 46% of the general population.

 - Are homeschooled students socially ready for college?
-Recent studies have found that whether or not a student is homeschooled has no affect on their self esteem in college.
-However, these students do have a significantly lower rate of depression, and tend to rate their college experiences more positively than students who were not homeschooled.
+Recent studies have found that whether or not a student is homeschooled has no effect on their self-esteem in college.
+However, these students do have a significantly lower rate of depression and tend to rate their college experiences more positively than students who were not homeschooled.

 So, the next time you are told, “You can’t homeschool because your child won’t get into college!” remind the homeschool critic, that homeschoolers do in fact attend and excel in college!